thirstyape/Bulma-Jumbo-Tiny/README.md

 ## Getting Started

 These instuctions can be used to acquire and implement the library.
+Either copy the `bulma-jumbo-tiny.css` file in test\html\css to your project or include `index.sass` in your SASS build chain to import the library.
+Examples of usage can be found [here](index.html).

 ## Authors